a-ads/blog/content/blog/2019-10-10-altcoins-deposits-support-added.md

-Secondly, there is a 3% conversion fee for altcoin deposits, and[ our payment processor ](https://www.coinpayments.net/)will take an additional 0.5% fee.
+Secondly, there is a 3% conversion fee for altcoin deposits, and [our payment processor](https://www.coinpayments.net/) will take an additional 0.5% fee (1% for ERC20 and BEP20 tokens).